TwentyOneLunex/dba16-web/README.md

     }
 }
 ```
-Apply the migrations to youre database.
+Apply the migrations to your database.
 Go into youre Project.
 Setting up the initial databse structure:
 ```